 - A. Property owners along designated roadways shall be encouraged to preserve trees and vegetation during development of these properties. - B. Billboards and other physical barriers, such as fences, exceeding four feet in height, excluding primary and accessory structures, that interfere with or prevent visual access to the scenic qualities of the roadways designated as scenic resources, shall be prohibited.
-Non-conforming existing billboards and the referenced opaque physical barriers shall be amortized. - C. Vegetation and trees growing adjacent to scenic roadways within the rights-ofway for those roads shall be protected by the land development regulations regarding land clearing activities except in those cases involving health and safety concerns or those that would deny visual access beyond the immediate area. - D. Public or private linear projects and utility corridors developed or maintained by governmental or investor-owned regulated utilities that do not require an active development order are exempt if determined to be in the public interest as defined in the Brevard County Comprehensive Plan Glossary per Sec 62-4334 of the Brevard County Code of Ordinances. - E. Responsible outdoor lighting that conserves energy, avoids harmful effects on wildlife, and protects the night sky, while conforming to regulatory standards including, but not limited to, lighting safety standards.
+Non-conforming existing billboards and the referenced opaque physical barriers shall be amortized. - C. Vegetation and trees growing adjacent to scenic roadways within the rights-of-way for those roads shall be protected by the land development regulations regarding land clearing activities except in those cases involving health and safety concerns or those that would deny visual access beyond the immediate area.